 Request location permissions with in-app messages

-Easily request location access from users by using a OneSignal in-app message as a "soft prompt" before the required system-level location permission prompt appears.
-You can also instead programmatically trigger the system-level prompt with our Mobile SDK location methods.
+Easily request location access from users by using a OneSignal in-app message as a soft pre-prompt before showing the required native system-level location permission dialog.
+This improves opt-in rates and gives you more control over when and how to ask.
+Alternatively, you can directly trigger the system prompt using our Mobile SDK location methods.

 Requirements

-- Add location tracking permissions to your app (Android/iOS).
+- Add location tracking permissions to your app (for both Android and iOS).

 - Enable location sharing with OneSignal in your app code.